ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - filter network traffic to and from Azure **resources** in an Azure virtual network that has the network security group.
 - NSGs like an internal firewall.
 An NSG can contain multiple inbound and outbound security rules that enable you to filter traffic to and from resources by source and destination IP address, port, and protocol
 - provide distributed network-layer traffic filtering to limit traffic to resources within virtual networks in each subscription
+- can be applied to the network interface attached to the virtual machines and to the subnet that holds the Azure virtual machines

 [Exercise - Configure network access to a VM by using a network security group](https://docs.microsoft.com/en-ca/learn/modules/secure-network-connectivity-azure/6-configure-access-network-security-group)